*NEW* – DreamLight Constellation 2.1 – Cross-platform LightWave 3D Network Render Controller for Both Mac OS X & Windows!

 DreamLight Constellation & DLI_SNUB-Launcher

 NOTE: Please be sure to include your correct e-mail address when you place your order.
-We will e-mail you the registered user name and serial number that you will need to enter in the registration panel.
+We will e-mail you the registered user name and license key that you will need to enter in the registration panel.
 Orders are processed manually, typically within 1-2 business days, Monday-Friday.
 If you do not receive a registration e-mail within a few days please check your spam filters.
-Please download and test software BEFORE ordering a registered license.
-As this is a software license serial number there are NO REFUNDS.
+Please download and test all software BEFORE ordering a registered license.
+As this is a software license key there are NO REFUNDS.
 ALL SALES ARE FINAL.
+USE AT YOUR OWN RISK.

 DreamLight Constellation Manual